DCC-EX/dcc-ex.github.io/docs/get-started/controllers.rst

    :align: center
    :scale: 40%

-Here are you connections, just a computer running a chromium-based browser, a USB cable, and your Command Station.
+Here are your connections, just a computer running a chromium-based browser, a USB cable, and your Command Station.

 .. image:: ../_static/images/throttles/webthrottle_setup.jpg
    :alt: WebThrottle-EX